(fill in either box above to explore more about square roots)

 Graph:

-To graph the square root function y =x
+To graph the square root function y =

 Press [MENU], select Graph, [EXE]